 That said, if you’re an introvert this could be the perfect job for you!
 And if you like to dance and sing 80’s hits while you vacuum, no one will ever know.Why not start your own house cleaning business?Click To Tweet

 Obviously this is not a job for germophobes.

 You may want to look into general liability insurance for this line of work.
-Typically it isn’t terribly expensive, but if you are only cleaning one or two houses it might wipe out a chunk of your profit.
-Customers might ask about it, and you want it in case you would accidentally damage anything while you clean.
+It isn’t terribly expensive, but if you are only cleaning one or two houses it might wipe out a chunk of your profit.
+Customers could ask about it, and you want it in case you accidentally damage anything while you clean.